-4. Did you have feeling that you did not fully empty your bowels?
+4. Did you have this feeling that you did not fully empty your bowels?

 Every time you go to the bathroom, look at your poop.
 Why you may ask?
-Depending on how it looks, it can tell/show you what is happening in your body (see the diagram below.)
+Depending on how it looks, it can show you what is happening in your body Check out the diagram below.

 a.
-Add more fruits, vegetables, and whole grains.
-Foods known to help are prunes, apples, and dark, leafy greens.
+Add more fruits, vegetables, and whole grains to your diet.
+Foods that are known to help relieve constipation are prunes, apples, and dark, leafy greens.

 - Do not hold back the urge/feeling sensation when you have to go.

-- Do once, every morning on the bed or floor.
+- Do once a day, every morning or night.

 - Lie on your back and straighten one leg out.
 Then bend the other leg and draw your knee to your chest.

 - Then, bring both knees to your chest and hold for another 30-60 seconds.

 Sources cited from National Institute on Aging, Lippincott Nursing Center, Pelvic Health Solutions, UCLA CNSR and Medical News Today